Enver Hoxha: Early life

-Hoxha was born in Gjirokastër in southern Albania (then a part of the Ottoman Empire) in October 1908, the son of Halil Hoxha, a Muslim cloth merchant who travelled widely across Europe and the United States, and Gjylihan Hoxha (née Çuçi).
+Hoxha was born in Gjirokastër in southern Albania (then a part of the Ottoman Empire) in October 1908.
+He was the son of Halil Hoxha, a Shia Muslim cloth merchant who travelled widely across Europe and the United States, and Gjylihan Hoxha (née Çuçi).
 Enver was named after Enver Pasha, a leading figure of the Young Turk Revolution.
-The Hoxha family was attached to the Bektashi Order.
+The Hoxha family belonged to the Bektashi Sufi order.

 After elementary school, Enver followed his studies in the city senior high school "Liria".
 He started his studies at the Gjirokastër Lyceum in 1923.
 After the lyceum was closed, due to intervention of Ekrem Libohova, Enver Hoxha was awarded a state scholarship for the continuation of his studies in Korçë, at the French language Albanian National Lyceum until 1930.